lovebarnowls/completeimage2/static/Readme.txt

 The only people who should be able to remotely access the computer are the administrators, and ssh is the only remote access software permitted.
 Due to organizational policies, phil, who does not have a security clearence, cannot be granted permission to ssh.
-Similarly, Vector will need to use a restricted shell. sql must be removed for all users.
+Similarly, ryu will need to use a restricted shell. sql must be removed for all users.

-Bob and Vector would like to form a new group called banana.
+akuma and ryu would like to form a new group called darkhado.

 Security patches for the operating system and all critical software should be kept up to date.

 Auditing should be enable to allow the security team to determine who tries to log into the system.

-Critical services: SSH APACHE
+Critical services: SSH APACHE JOHN RKHUNTER